cxbeq/RimworldRimblings/README.md

-This mod adds "Animalese" style pawn speech!
+This Rimworld mod adds "Animalese" style pawn speech!
 Think the dialogue in Animal Crossing or other JRPGs.

 You'll be able to hear their little ramblings whenever they have a social interaction.